pedrovazquezax/RoadToWWDC/_posts/2020-02-19-playgrounds.md

 * Before running your playground, we should know that "print(*something to print*)" it's the easiest way to display information from our code.

-Once you've written the code you could tap run, something happened you can't see our message.
+Once you've written the code you could tap run, but you can't see the message yet.

 ![Image5](https://i.imgur.com/XO92PRD.png)